US Supreme Court Limits Search of Cell Phone Data in Closely Watched Privacy Case

 “The Supreme Court spoke with a loud and rare unanimous voice in favor of the privacy rights of citizens,” said Mr. Mitchell.
 “The answer to the question of what police must do before searching a cell phone seized incident to an arrest is accordingly simple: get a warrant.”

 In the opinion, the Court echoed an argument put forward by Mr. Hulme and Mr. Mitchell that the search incident to arrest exception should not be stretched to cover a search of digital files accessed remotely on the “cloud.”
 The Court wrote that, “Such a search would be like finding a key in a suspect’s pocket and arguing that it allowed law enforcement to unlock and search a house.”
-A link to Arent Fox’s brief can be found here.

 In Riley, David Leon Riley was arrested for a traffic offense.
 Despite not having a warrant, police seized Mr. Riley’s smartphone at the time of the arrest and subsequently searched it hours and days later.
 Prosecutors later used a photograph from that phone to place him at the scene of an August 2009 incident in San Diego where shots were fired at an occupied vehicle.